GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/DelftEgg.rst

 .. math::
   f = q^2 - M^2 \, p \left(\frac{2 \alpha}{\alpha+1} p_c -p \right) = 0 \quad (\text{for } p_c \leq \frac{\alpha}{\alpha+1} )

 where :math:`\alpha \geq 1` is the shape parameter.
-For :math:`\alpha = 1` leads to a MCC model with an ellipsoidal yield surface.
-For :math:`\alpha > 1`, the Delft-Egg model with an egg-shaped yield surface will result.
+For :math:`\alpha = 1`, this model leads to a Modified Cam-Clay (MCC) model with an ellipsoidal yield surface.
+For :math:`\alpha > 1`, the Delft-Egg model with an egg-shaped yield surface is obtained.
 The rest of the implementation follows the same procedure as the Modified Cam-Clay model.

-In GEOSX we use a single implementation which is called Modified Cam-Clay and can accommodate both MCC and Delft-Egg models.
+In GEOSX, we use a single implementation which is called Modified Cam-Clay and can accommodate both MCC and Delft-Egg models.
+To obtain the MCC, simply set :math:`\alpha = 1`, which is called the shape parameter.

 Parameters
 ~~~~~~~~~~~~~~~~~~~~